vllm-project/vllm/docs/source/models/supported_models.rst

 Supported Models
 ================

-vLLM supports a variety of generative and embedding models from `HuggingFace (HF) Transformers <https://huggingface.co/models>`_.
+vLLM supports models from `HuggingFace (HF) Transformers <https://huggingface.co/models>`_ across a variety of tasks.

-This page lists the model architectures that are currently supported by vLLM.
+This page lists the tasks and corresponding model architectures that are currently supported by vLLM.
 Alongside each architecture, we include some popular models that use it.

 For other models, you can check the :code:`config.json` file inside the model repository.